Graphical Representation for Heterogeneous Face Recognition: Experiments

 Matching forensic sketches to mug shots is much more difficult than matching aforementioned viewed sketches, because forensic sketches are drawn based on the eyewitness's descriptions.
 This can be easily affected by various eyewitnesses' face perceptions and sketch artists' perceptual experiences when drawing the forensic sketches.
 It is even harder when the eyewitness's description contains verbal overshadowing and memory distorting properties.
+The rank-50 accuracies of the state-of-the-art methods and the rank-50 accuracies with 95\% confidence intervals of the proposed G-HFR method on the three types of forensic sketch databases are shown in Table \ref{tab:table2}.